New Orleans, Louisiana, USA travel guide

 Insider Tip

-Arrive at least 30 minutes before the 8 PM or 9 PM show to secure a good spot, as seating is limited and often standing room only.
-Bring cash for the $20 entry fee.
+Arrive at least 30 minutes early for the 8 PM show to secure a good standing spot, as seating is very limited and it's cash only for tickets.

 Where to Stay

-Hotel Monteleone is the quintessential choice for couples, offering a blend of historic elegance and modern comfort right in the heart of the French Quarter.
-With rooms typically ranging from "$250-"350" per night, it provides a luxurious and convenient base for exploring the city's charms and enjoying its vibrant nightlife.
+The Hotel Monteleone is the ideal choice for couples seeking history and luxury in the heart of the French Quarter.
+With rooms typically ranging from "$250-"400 per night, it offers unparalleled elegance, a legendary Carousel Bar, and a prime location for exploring the city's most iconic attractions.

 Leif's Tip